 You’ll probably find a price range of around £400pcm (roughly £50 per week) with the majority of properties being in the middle third of the range.

-The easiest way to do this is to use our online rental price app.
-We use all the data we collect as the largest UK letting agent (over 50,000 properties per year) to find out the price range for your property.
+The easiest way to do this is to use our online Rent Calculator.
+We use millions of data points and all the data we collect as the largest UK letting agent (over 100,000 properties per year) to find out the best price range for your property.

 Just enter your postcode and number of bedrooms to instantly see the rental value range of your property.